XueyuLiu/xueyuliu.github.io/_pages/about.md

 **Xueyu Liu (刘雪宇)** is currently a **Tenure-track Associate Professor** and **Master’s Supervisor** at the [College of Artificial Intelligence, Taiyuan University of Technology](https://tylgswyxgc.tyut.edu.cn/), China.

+He received his Ph.D. degree in Computer Science and Technology from Taiyuan University of Technology in 2025, where he was honored with the **Shanxi Provincial Outstanding Doctoral Dissertation Award**.

 He focuses on **Computer Vision** and **Medical Data Analytics**.
 He has published more than ten papers in top-tier journals and prestigious conferences, including **CVPR**, **MedIA**, **MICCAI**, and **IEEE J-BHI**.

 He serves as a member of IEEE, CCF, CSIG, and CAAI.